voder-ai/eslint-plugin-traceability/docs/decisions/005-github-actions-validation-tooling.accepted.md

 ## Context and Problem Statement

 The project uses GitHub Actions for CI/CD workflows defined in `.github/workflows/`.
-To ensure workflow reliability and prevent configuration errors that could break the build pipeline, we need to implement validation for GitHub Actions YAML files.
-This validation should catch syntax errors, invalid action references, misconfigured job dependencies, and security vulnerabilities before they reach the main branch.
+To prevent broken GitHub Actions files from being pushed to the repository, we need to implement pre-commit validation for GitHub Actions YAML files.
+This validation should catch syntax errors, invalid action references, and misconfigured job dependencies before they are committed, as broken workflow files could prevent CI/CD from running at all.

 ## Decision Drivers

-- Need for pre-commit validation to catch errors early in development
+- Need for pre-commit validation to prevent broken GitHub Actions files from being pushed
 - Performance requirements for fast local development workflows
-- Comprehensive validation covering syntax, semantics, and security
+- Prevention of workflow files that would break CI/CD execution
-- Integration with existing development tools and CI/CD pipeline
+- Integration with existing development tools and pre-commit hooks
 - Maintainability and configuration simplicity
 - Resource efficiency for local development environments
-- Security vulnerability detection in workflow configurations

 ## Considered Options